 How to choose the best ingredients for Labneh

-Yogurt: Always choose the best yogurt you can.
-It doesn’t have to be Greek yogurt, but it must only have milk proteins and live bacteria cultures.
-This guarantees quality and should reassure you about your cooking decisions.
+Yogurt: Choose the best quality yogurt you can find.
+It doesn’t have to be Greek yogurt, but it should contain only milk and live cultures—no unnecessary additives.
+This ensures the best flavor, texture, and quality of your labneh.

 How to Make Labneh Recipe